JingLi201802/Taxonomic/README.md

 - Attempt to increase "border word" list / Integrate other name detection (PDF)
 - Add some holotype/coordinate detection (PDF)
 - Working on different cases of Zookeys.
 Making imporvements on accuracy.
 Make the output in the standard schema (XML)
-- Continue deploying server, link UI with server.
+- Continue deploying server, link UI with server (Server)
+- Design testing for accuracy.
+Start build testing accuracy (Testing)
 - Prepare for audit

 Mid-break: